zicat/tributary/doc/user_guide.md

 sink.group_1.functionIdentity=print
 ```

-Note that server.port and source.s1.netty.port is not conflicting and used, channel.c1.partitions must exist and allow
+Please note that the port configuration for server.port and source.s1.netty.port should not be duplicated and must not be occupied by other processes.
-reading and writing.

-Given the application.properties, start the tributary service as follows:
+Start the Tributary service by using this application.properties as follows

 ```shell
 $ bash bin/tributary.sh start
 ```

-Check whether the tributary service start successfully by the log file in log dir.
+Check whether Tributary has started successfully by checking the log files in the log directory.

 ```shell
 $ tail -f log/tributary.log